ofolimensah/ofolimensah/README.md

 - 👋 Hi, I’m @ofolimensah
-- 👀 I’m a physician interested in learning how to code.
+- 👀 I’m a physician interested in coding.

 <!---